visualia/visualia3/docs/get-started/vitepress.md

 };
 ```

-It is also recommended to support Vue's upcoming reactivity transforms, an upcoming syntax for reactive variables.
-It is not required to use Visualia but we use `$ref()`, `$computed()` etc in several places the documentation.
+It is also recommended to support Vue's upcoming reactivity
+transforms, an upcoming syntax for reactive variables.

 Modify the `config.js` as follows: